leeprovoost/go-rest-api-template/README.md

 VERSION
 ```

-Folder where we store all our go dependencies using the `govendor` tool:
+Go modules definitiona files and directory where we store the vendored modules:

 ```
+go.mod
+go.sum
 vendor/
 ```